Combating the Cape Drought

 - We wash guests’ linen every third day, unless specifically requested not to do so.

-- We are making guests and booking agents aware of the water crisis in our reservations letters.
+- We are making guests and booking agents aware of the critical water situation in our reservations letters.
 When guests are roomed, they are informed of the water situation by our reception staff.

-- We are fortunate enough to have a Table Mountain spring pass through our property on its way into the sea and we can use this non-potable water for our laundry.
-This we have been doing for over one hundred years.
+- We are fortunate enough to have a Table Mountain spring pass through our property on its way into the sea and we can use this non-potable water for our laundry and for irrigating the gardens.
+This we have been doing for over one-hundred years.
 We also use this spring water to top up the pool and to flush the toilets in the Oasis Wing and Main Building.

 - We have locked our 11 municipal taps in the gardens and instead we access the spring water taps which we use responsibly.